-After acquiring a start up lease in 2005, funds were raised privately to complete an approved Final Environmental Assessment (FEA) including a master plan with all preliminary engineering.
-This was developed with all stakeholders, including the University of Hawai’i at Hilo (UHH), neighbors and neighboring institutions, AARP, all the veterans organization 0n Hawai’i Island and the County of Hawai’i.
+After acquiring a start-up lease in 2005, funds were privately raised to complete an approved Final Environmental Assessment (FEA).
+This was developed with all stakeholders, including the University of Hawai’i at Hilo (UHH), neighbors and neighboring institutions, all the veterans organization 0n Hawai’i Island and the County of Hawai’i.
 The FEA was completed in 2006 and was accepted and approved by the County and is still valid now in 2023.

-Re-zoning and subdivision into 3 separate lots for each project component were completed by mid-2007 when the lots were graded, partially grubbed and a sewer tap installed on the lower lot planned for the one-stop CVC.
-With an agreement in hand with the USDVA (VA) to build and lease to them a 5000 sq ft facility estimated at $2.1m. $1m in state and county matching funds were then sought, approved, and appropriated for FY 2008 to enable HIVM to privately finance the balance and begin the project.
-However, the national financial meltdown reached Hawaii in the summer of 2008 and stopped all planned construction because of no available private or public financing.
-With development actions at a stop for the next 4 years, HIVM subleased the site to a private contractor to use as a base yard in exchange for periodic mowing and essential maintenance.
+Re-zoning and subdivision into 3 separate lots for each project component (now just two) were completed by mid-2007 when the lots were graded, partially grubbed and a sewer tap installed on the lower lot.
+The national financial meltdown reached Hawaii in the summer of 2008 and stopped all planned construction.
+With development stopped for the next 4 years, HIVM subleased the site to a private contractor to use as a base yard in exchange for periodic mowing and essential maintenance.

-We resumed progress in 2012 with an improved economic outlook, a new lease, new opportunities, and a rejuvenated board of directors to move us forward to our current status which updates our mission priorities to the present time, (now June 2023.)
+We resumed progress in 2012 with an improved economic outlook, a new lease, and a rejuvenated board of directors.
+We moved forward to our current status which updates our mission priorities to the present time, (now June 2023.)
 Construction on our senior independent 92 unit living community began in February 2023 by EAH Housing with completion scheduled for early 2024.